 Our children are precious, and so are their teeth!
 Not only is our children’s dental health important for obvious reasons such as biting and chewing food, but it is also essential for the general health of your child as poor oral hygiene and health can lead to a myriad of other health issues.
-This is why we so value pediatric dentistry, which gives us the opportunity to intervene at a young age to provide early assessments, begin routine maintenance procedures like teeth cleaning, detect and treat any dental problems before they become serious, and establish a foundation for a lifetime of good oral hygiene habits.
+As a family dentistry specialist, our dental clinic places high priority on pediatric dentistry, which gives us the opportunity to intervene at a young age to provide early assessments, begin routine maintenance procedures like teeth cleaning, detect and treat any dental problems before they become serious, and establish a foundation for a lifetime of good oral hygiene habits.
 Seeing children as early as at the eruption of their first baby teeth, a pediatric dentist helps children and their parents learn correct oral and dental care techniques and check for any cavities, disease, or potential developmental issues in order to intervene before any serious problems can arise.
 It is also equally important for children to have a positive experience at their earliest dental visits as this helps eliminate anxiety and fear for future visits, and a good pediatric dental practitioner will take just as much care in ensuring your child’s comfort and emotional well being as their oral health.

 Preventative Pediatric Dental Care

-Prevention is always better than a cure, and our first goal is always to catch potential problems before they arise or during the earliest stages in order to prevent invasive procedures wherever possible.
+Prevention is an important part of family dentistry, and our first goal is always to catch potential problems before they arise or during the earliest stages in order to prevent invasive procedures wherever possible.
 That is why we encourage parents to bring their children in for their first dental visit before they reach their first birthday.

 At this time, we can perform initial assessment, provide training for optimum daily dental care, and apply any treatments as necessary.
 Regular assessments and teeth cleaning are also highly recommended as childhood tooth decay can develop and progress quickly.
 We also offer fluoride treatment and dental sealants to protect teeth against cavities, and for very active children who engage in various sports, customized mouthguards can shield against oral trauma much more effectively than generic models from the store.